-- Click the drop-down Menu button next to the current Fiscal Year in the upper left corner of the Checkbook screen.
+- Click the drop-down Menu button next to the current Fiscal Year on the Checkbook screen.

-- Select the next Fiscal Year from the drop-down Menu.
+- Click the NEW Fiscal Year from the drop-down Menu.

 - All Bank, Internal and Expense Accounts will be copied forward to the new Fiscal Year.
 The Bank and Internal Account ENDING balances from the current Fiscal Year will become the STARTING balances for the New Fiscal Year.
 The current year Expense Account BUDGETS will be copied to the new Fiscal Year.

-- If you used the EXPENSE PLANNER to prepare Budgets for the new Fiscal Year, then you will need
+- If the EXPENSE PLANNER was used to prepare Budgets for the new Fiscal Year, then it will need

 - Click the SETUP button at the top of the Checkbook screen

 - Click REPLACE CURRENT YEAR EXPENSE LIST WITH XX/XX EXPENSE PLANNER LIST

 - The Expense Planner can only be imported if no conflicting transactions have already been posted in the new Fiscal Year.